|

 Some of the most effective affirmations are our own.
 Naturally our

-energy is strongest when we feel something that is important to us resonant deep inside.
+energy is strongest when we feel something important to us resonate deep inside.
 For example, suppose we have felt some tension between ourselves

 and another person.
 If the

-opportunity is not available for direct communication, then we can repeat
+opportunity is not available for direct communication, we can repeat

 a phrase that helps 'heal' the situation; anything that we feel